babaylan consciousness

 3. Saying Bahala or Bahala Na as a prayer/meditation entry point or as a spiritual chant.

-Click here to download an old PDF version of the Bahala Meditations.
+Babaylan conferenceThe booklet will be available at the First International Babaylan Conference in April 2010.
+Click here to download old sample pages in PDF version of the Bahala Meditations.

 Practicing this in your own way will help you when you make intentions of awareness in the now, forgivness and compassion, letting go and releasing, and even for healing sessions.
 The effects of any meditation, prayer and spiritual chanting can be profound and moving.
 For a Filipino one on Bathala... it is truly a gift for the Filipino on a lakaraan para sa pagbabalik loob niya (return journey to one's Self).